Teaching and Learning #1

 Deficient Developing Accomplished Exemplary

-Blackboard IM includes several communication tools, including text chat, voice and video chat, whiteboard, and application sharing, and web conferencing.
-All actively enrolled students are required to install and set up Blackboard IM in order to provide a sense of community within classes.
+Zoom IM includes several communication tools, including text chat, voice and video chat, whiteboard, and application sharing, and web conferencing.
+All actively enrolled students are required to install and set up Zoom IM in order to provide a sense of community within classes.
 Students in a class are connected to each other and to their instructor.
 Students may add any other students or faculty members to their contacts list.
 All classes have discussion forums.
 Most classes have mandatory group work and mandatory posting to forums.

 All classes have web conferencing rooms available for student use at any time.